Best City and Urban Electric Bikes | 11 Light & Zippy Rides

 Ride1Up Roadster V3

 For starters, the Roadster V3 sports a number of impressive specs and name-brand components we don’t often see at its price point.
-The bike is decked to the nines with Tektro hydraulic disc brakes, 27.5×1.5” Schwalbe G-One RS gravel tires, and your choice between a single-speed belt drive or a 10-speed Shimano Deore drivetrain.
+The bike is decked to the nines with Tektro hydraulic disc brakes, 700x45c Continental Terra Trail gravel tires, and your choice between a single-speed belt drive or a 9-speed Microshift Advent drivetrain.

 While it’s a little heavier than its predecessor at 44 lbs, we found this to be a worthy tradeoff for some of its less-common features in its category.
 For starters, the V3 includes a fully integrated but removable battery instead of the sealed internal power source found on most city bikes.
 It is also equipped with a more powerful than average 500W hub motor with a torque sensor.